tekknolagi/tekknolagi.github.com/_posts/2025-08-13-liveness-datalog.md

 ---

-After publishing [Linear scan register allocation on SSA](/blog/linear-scan), I had a nice call with [Waleet Khan](https://waleedkhan.name) where he showed me how to Datalog.
+After publishing [Linear scan register allocation on SSA](/blog/linear-scan), I had a nice call with [Waleed Khan](https://waleedkhan.name) where he showed me how to Datalog.
 He thought it might be useful to try implementing liveness analysis as a Datalog problem.